-Noom’s food tracker automatically tells you whether the item you’ve entered is categorized as green, yellow, or red, which helps you eat a nutritious balance of foods.
+Noom’s food tracker automatically tells you whether the item you’ve entered is categorized as green, yellow, or orange, which helps you eat a nutritious balance of foods.

 The tracker also has a barcode scanner for quickly logging prepackaged foods and a searchable database of delicious vegan recipes.